gnarmis/open-food-products-api/README.md

 1. Install [Docker](https://www.docker.com/products/docker-desktop)

+2. Download [`food_products.sql.zip`](https://drive.google.com/file/d/1iS77daUjFuMvcqA-JhWMde7a4KQkAvgd/view?usp=sharing) to `./db/food_products.sql.zip`

-2. Make `db.env` and `postgrest.env`.
+3. Make `db.env` and `postgrest.env`.
 There are example files: `db.env.example`
     and `postgrest.env.example`.
 You can set your own db password by replacing `[password]` with the right value.

-3. Run `docker-compose up` to launch everything.
+4. Run `docker-compose up` to launch everything.
 On first launch, it'll take about 30 to 60 seconds to fully seed itself with `db/food_products.sql.zip`.

-4. Now, you can visit http://localhost:3000 in a web browser!
+5. Now, you can visit http://localhost:3000 in a web browser!

 If Docker is too annoying to use, just grab `./db/food_products.sql.zip` -- it's a full Postgres database dump.
 Also, [`postgrest`](http://postgrest.org) could